Crystal Lake, Illinois: Economy

-The economy of Crystal Lake is fairly decentralized, as there is no central industry within the city.
+The economy of Crystal Lake is relatively decentralized, with no central industry within the city.
 There are several large companies, but none of them is a majority employer.
-The main economic activities in the city are retail, dining, and light industry.
-This includes small, specialized, local-owned shops and restaurants as well as broader-ranged national chains.
-There are several industrial parks in Crystal Lake, which are full of small, independently owned businesses which engage in various industries, such as landscaping or automotive repair.
+The city's main economic activities are retail, dining, and light industry.
+This includes small, specialized, locally owned shops and restaurants as well as broader-ranged national chains.
+There are several industrial parks in Crystal Lake, home to small, independently owned businesses operating in various industries, such as landscaping and automotive repair.

-The shopping center for most of Crystal Lake centers on "the strip", a long stretch of road that runs along what once used to be Crystal Pointe Mall but is now a series of strip malls.
+The shopping center for most of Crystal Lake centers on "the strip", a long stretch of road that runs along what used to be Crystal Pointe Mall but is now a series of strip malls.
 The strip is located on Route 14 between Route 31 and Dole Avenue.
-As the name suggests, this area has mostly national chains.
-Another shopping area is the downtown district, which is where some, small independent stores are located.
-Because of parking challenges in the downtown area, many thriving independent businesses can be found in convenient areas throughout the city where access for their customers is more centralized and parking is more abundant.
+As the name suggests, this area is mainly made up of national chains.
+Another shopping area is the downtown district, which features some small independent stores.
+Because of parking challenges in the downtown area, many thriving independent businesses are located in convenient areas throughout the city, where customer access is more centralized, and parking is more abundant.

 The south side of the city features several gravel quarries.
-A majority of these quarries are already exhausted, and have been allowed to fill with water, forming an area known as the Vulcan Lakes, also stretching into Lake in the Hills and Algonquin.
-The two northernmost lakes are now known as Three Oaks Recreation Area.
+A majority of these quarries are already exhausted and have been allowed to fill with water, forming an area known as the Vulcan Lakes, which also stretches into Lake in the Hills and Algonquin.
+The two northernmost lakes are now known as the Three Oaks Recreation Area.
 Recreational operations at this site started in Autumn, 2010, and it has since become one of the most popular destinations in Crystal Lake.

-In 2015, Crystal Lake was ranked tenth best city among 1,268 U.S. cities with populations between 25,000 and 100,000 by WalletHub.

 In 2016, it was reported that there were zero retail vacancies in the downtown district of Crystal Lake.
 This was the case until 2017.

 Parks and recreation

 The Crystal Lake Park District, a separate elected governing body not associated with the city, offers more than 40 parks and recreation areas.
-Notable parks maintained by the Park District include the 140-acre Veteran Acres Park and Lippold Park, the largest single park in the district at 305 acres.
+Notable parks maintained by the Park District include the 140-acre Veteran Acres Park and Lippold Park, the district's largest single park at 305 acres.

 Government

 Mayor

-The Mayor presides at all meetings of the city council and is otherwise the head of the city government for all ceremonial purposes, and any other purposes determined by the city council, or in emergencies, by the governor.
-The mayor has no regular administrative duties, as the city operates under a council-manager form of government.
+The Mayor presides at all meetings of the city council.
+He is otherwise the head of the city government for all ceremonial purposes, and any other purposes determined by the city council, or in emergencies, by the governor.
+The mayor has no regular administrative duties, as the city operates under a council–manager form of government.